paradisec-archive/PARADISEC_workflows/08_video_processing_FFmpeg.md

 🚧 This page is currently under construction 🚧
 </p>

+*This technical guide was created as part of the archiving workflow for PARADISEC.
+Some of the content may not be relevant for general users.*

 <span style="font-variant:small-caps;">Last updated: 1 August 2021</span>

 ><span style="color:LightBlue">
-**⏸️  TIP:** Always check the links to the software webpages for any substantial changes to installation instructions.</span>
+**⏸️  TIP:** Always check software webpages for any substantial changes to installation instructions.</span>